First discovered by British archaeologist Howard Carter in 1922, the tomb of King Tut has recently been restored to its ancient glory.

-The lavish tomb of the boy king has captivated the public for its near-intact discovery and wealth of treasures since archaeologist Howard Carter stumbled upon it in 1922.
-But years of tourists drudging through the tomb have left the World Heritage site with a thick layer of grime.
+The lavish tomb of the ancient Egyptian pharaoh has captivated the public with its wealth of treasures ever since British archaeologist Howard Carter stumbled upon it in 1922.
+But years of tourists drudging through the 3,300-year-old crypt left the World Heritage site with a thick layer of grime.

-They adjusted the microclimate inside the tomb by installing an air filtration system to control humidity, carbon dioxide, and dust.
-They improved the lighting, installed a new platform from which to view the sarcophagus, and included better signage to make the tomb more accessible than ever before.
+They adjusted the microclimate inside the tomb by installing an air filtration system to control humidity, carbon dioxide, and dust, according to Business Insider.
+They improved the lighting, installed a new viewing platform, and included better signage to make the tomb more accessible.

 One of the main reasons for the restoration, however, was to address the appearance of ominous brown spots on the paintings inside King Tut's tomb.
-Conservators wondered whether increased levels of humidity and carbon dioxide from visitor's breath had stimulated unwanted microbial growth.
+Conservators wondered whether increased levels of humidity and carbon dioxide from visitors' breath had stimulated unwanted microbial growth.

-Luckily, mankind's presence inside King Tut's tomb was not the cause of the brown spots, in fact, they had long since been there.
+Luckily, mankind's presence inside King Tut's tomb was not the cause of the brown spots.
+In fact, they had long since been there.
 An analysis of the paintings concluded that the discoloration was already present at the time of the crypt's original discovery.
-Furthermore, the spots proved to be an expired fungus that no longer poses a threat to the paint.
-The damage, unfortunately, is irreversible.
+Furthermore, the spots proved to be an expired fungus that no longer poses a threat to the paint today.

 Carter made some small discoveries at first, including a few previously unknown royal tombs.
 However, ancient thieves had already made off with most of the loot.
 After about 15 years, Carnarvon began to run out of patience and wanted to pull the plug on the excavation project.
-However, Carter felt they were on the brink of something big.
+However, Carter felt confident that they were on the brink of something big.